GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/prerequisites.md

         * Load Balancing control plane IP address
         * Ingress IP addresses (at least two IP addresses are required)
 * Google source repositories access
-    * The solution source code is on Github with public access.
+    * The solution source code is on GitHub with public access.
     * At this point in time, the camera application code resides in a private Google repository.
 Access will be provided when requested.
 * Required Roles to provision Cloud Resources.
 You must have roles listed below to provision GCP resources.
 Ask your administrator to assign you to these roles if not already.
     * Project Editor